Sparta8185/Codign-platform-for-students-Fixed/README.md

 - **Code Editor**: An integrated code editor with syntax highlighting.
 The editor is pre-loaded with a simple "Hello, World!"
 C program.
 - **Input/Output Areas**: Separate areas for entering input and displaying the C program output.
-- **PDF Viewer**: Displays a PDF document on the right side of the page, with an aligned signature at the bottom right.
+- **PDF Viewer**: Displays a PDF document on the right side of the page.
-- **User Management**: Admin interface to manage users, track their connection status, and control lab sessions.
-- Save Feature: Allows users to save their code as a .c file, ensuring that their work is preserved and can be accessed later.
+- **Save Feature**: Allows users to save their code as a .c file, ensuring that their work is preserved and can be accessed later.
-- Open Feature: Enables users to load previously saved .c files into the code editor, allowing them to continue working on their code from where they left off.
+- **Open Feature**: Enables users to load previously saved .c files into the code editor, allowing them to continue working on their code from where they left off.

 ## Requirements